AnyaGalkina/calculator-constructor/README.md

 ### `yarn start`

-Runs the app in the development modeю
+Runs the app in the development mode.

 ### `yarn test`

-Launches the test runner in the interactive watch modeю
+Launches the test runner in the interactive watch mode.

 ## Technologies Used:
 - TypeScript